agushini/CIS-435-Blackjack/README.txt

 How to use the project with XAMPP
 1. Download and install XAMPP
-2. Copy and paste the entire project folder into "/xampp/htdocs".
+2. Copy and paste the entire project folder into ".../xampp/htdocs".
+    EX: I have XAMPP on my G drive, so my project is in "G:/xampp/htdocs"
 3. Open XAMPP and run both the Apache and MySQL server.
-4. Open up your web browser and type "localhost:<insert Port # here>/file path from htdocs to front-end folder/index.php"
+4. Open up your web browser and type "localhost:<insert Port # here>/<insert file path from htdocs to front-end folder here>/index.php"
     EX: http://localhost:1337/CIS%20435%20Project%204/CIS-435-Blackjack/front-end/index.php
         -My Apache port number is 1337
         -My file path to index.php is "CIS 435 Project 4/CIS-435-Blackjack/front-end/index.php"